jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_alarm_acknowledge.md

 ## How to configure an alarm to require acknowledgment

-{% include note.html content="Spotlight Mobile is not used to configure Spotlight.
-Use a Spotlight Client to configure an alarm to require acknowledgment." %}
+{% include note.html content="In a Spotlight Enterprise deployment, use a Spotlight Client to configure an alarm to require acknowledgment.
+Spotlight Mobile does not have the facility to configure a Spotlight Enterprise deployment." %}

 {% include links.html %}